Chair, HospitalityReal Estate and Land Use

 Represented Hauser, Wirth & Schimmel, the Los Angeles branch of a prominent international art gallery, in negotiations for a new gallery to be located in downtown Los Angeles, California.

-Represented Regent Properties in negotiating the rights to develop the Stein Eriksen Residences, a branded residential development in Deer Valley, Utah.
+Represented Regent Properties in negotiating the rights to develop the Stein Eriksen Residences as a branded residential development in Deer Valley, Utah.

 Named One of SoCal's Most Influential Women in Real Estate by Real Estate Southern California, 2000-2006.